mykelalvis/FT/Traveller/Adventures/Beltstrike.md

 ##### AUTHORITY ZONE

 The Authority is the Shoranan Habitat Authority – a semi- elected body responsible for the administration of the habitat.
-Heavily subsidised by Maas, it has a high Maas-executive presence, along with elected officials from the Narrows and the two habitation zones.
+Heavily subsidized by Maas, it has a high Maas-executive presence, along with elected officials from the Narrows and the two habitation zones.

 All public amenities and services (garbage processing and recycling, transit system control, and so forth) are based in the spacious